 Small cap Fogo De Chao Inc (NASDAQ: FOGO) was a publicly listed US-based holding company operating upscale Brazilian churrascaria steakhouses that began in Brazil (where it still has operations) and is now headquartered in Texas with most restaurants being in the USA.
 The entire company was acquired in 2018 by Rhône Group (a private equity group), but there were indications in 2021 that it may go public again.

-However, no discussion of investing in Brazilian ADRs and stocks is complete without noting Operation Car Wash (Operação Lava Jato).
+However, no discussion of investing in Brazilian ADRs and stocks is complete without mentioning Operation Car Wash (Operação Lava Jato).
 Originally a money laundering investigation, it expanded to cover allegations of corruption at Petrobras (NYSE: PBR), where executives allegedly accepted bribes in return for awarding contracts to construction firms at inflated prices (this criminal scheme was initially known as Petrolão or “big oil” because of the Petrobras scandal).
-After Brazilian construction company Odebrecht was deeply implicated, at least eleven other (mostly Latin America) countries became involved with now delisted diversified Peruvian conglomerate Grana y Montero SAA (NYSE: GRAM) being among other companies tainted by the scandal.
+After Brazilian construction company Odebrecht was deeply implicated, at least eleven other (mostly Latin America) countries became involved with now delisted diversified Peruvian conglomerate Grana y Montero SAA (NYSE: GRAM) being among other Latin American stocks tainted by the scandal.

 Note: Stocks delisted from the OTC (whether due to mergers, acquisitions or for other reasons) have been left in the table (as their websites still provide a good feel for the company and the local market) and may still trade on local, regional or European (e.g. London) stock exchanges.
 They may also be holdings of country or region specific ETFs, closed-end funds or Indices.